-To charge your Apple Watch follow the steps below:
+To charge your Apple Watch, follow the steps below:

-- Plug your Apple Magnetic Charging Cable, Case or Dock into its USB power adapter.
+- Plug your Apple Magnetic Charging Cable, Case, or Dock into its USB power adapter.

-- Plug the adapter into a power outlet or if easier you can use a USB port.
+- Plug the adapter into a power outlet, or if easier, you can use a USB port.

 - Finally, your Watch will start charging.

-When your battery charge is at 10 percent, an automatic response will be sent asking if you wish to use the Power Reserve mode.
-Once the watch gets too low, it will by design enter Power Reserve, displaying the Red Lightning Bolt next to the time.
+When the watch’s battery is at 10% or less, an alert will be sent asking if you wish to use the Power Reserve mode.
+Once the watch gets too low, it will go into Power Reserve mode.
+This will trigger the red lighting bolt to appear on your Apple Watch.

 - Press and hold the side button, if you keep holding you will see the Apple Logo.